FERC Pipeline Review Comment Process -- PL18-1-000

 - uses tactics and strategies to prevent and/or minimize public comment, and

 - uses every opportunity to advance the goals of the pipeline companies over the health, safety and needs of our people and environments.

-On April 25, 2018 FERC opened a 60-day public comment period regarding how FERC carries out its review and approval of natural gas pipeline infrastructure.
+On April 25, 2018 FERC opened a 60 day public comment period regarding how FERC carries out its review and approval of natural gas pipeline infrastructure.
 (You can read the full notice here).
 Due to an outpouring of comment urging more time, the comment period has been extended to July 25.